espresso3389/vcterminal-vscode/README.md

 Currently, it supports VS2008, VS2010, VS2012, VS2013, VS2015, VS2017, and VS15 Preview.

-## Bash on Ubuntu on Windows (WSL)

-This will open `Bash on Ubuntu on Windows` on a new integrated terminal.

 ## Known Issues

 ### It cannot run on Mac